Professor David Corkindale

 He is now responsible for the marketing discipline in the MBA Program at UniSA.
 His consultancy and research work includes the role Marketing in the commercialisation of innovations and he was awarded a CSIRO Flagship Fellowship for work on new technology commercialisation.
 More recently he has focussed on the study of online patterns of consumer choice behaviour of competitive websites.

 He was a founding Board member and Secretary of the Australian and New Zealand Marketing Academy.
 He founded and was Chair of the Editorial Board of the International Journal of Wine Marketing (now Wine Business) and is on the Editorial Board of several other Journals.
-He has published five books, many papers in top tier international scholarly journals, including 2 in A -ranked ones so far in 2013, and contributes to professional marketing and business magazines.
+He has published five books, many papers in top tier international scholarly journals, including many in what are ranked in Australia as A* and regularly contributes practitioner oriented articles in professional marketing and business magazines.